ocwg/spec/spec/spec-0.2.md

 Conceptually, a hyper-edge is an entity, which has a number of _endpoints_.
 For each endpoint, we allow defining the directionality of the connection.
-The endpoints are explicitly defined as an ordered list, i.e. endpoints can be addressed by their position in the list.
+The endpoints are explicitly defined as an ordered list, i.e., endpoints can be addressed by their position in the list.
-Such a model allow to model all kinds of hyper-edges, even rather obscure one.
+Such a model allows representing all kinds of hyper-edges, even rather obscure one.

 A hyper-edge in OCIF has the following properties: